BishtAman/portfolio3.0/README.md

 - **Portfolio 1.0**: [https://amanbisht-dev.netlify.app](https://amanbisht-dev.netlify.app)
 - **Portfolio 2.0**: [https://bishtaman.vercel.app](https://bishtaman.vercel.app)

 ## Contributing

-This project is currently a solo endeavor.
-However, contributions, suggestions, and feedback are always welcome!
+This project was a solo endeavor, but contributions, suggestions, and feedback are always welcome!
 If you find any bugs or have ideas for improvements, please feel free to open an issue or submit a pull request.

 ## Contact